imusabkhan/Recon.py/README.md

 19. [Hakrawler](https://github.com/hakluke/hakrawler): A simple, fast web crawler designed for easy, quick discovery of endpoints and assets within a web application.

 20. [Katana](https://github.com/projectdiscovery/katana): A next-generation crawling and spidering framework.

+21. [anew](https://github.com/tomnomnom/anew): A tool for comparing two lists of lines in a file and outputting the differences.

 ## Social Profiles